-The main topics in Year 7 are the Middle Ages, the Tudors and the Stuarts.
+Year 7 the main topics are the Middle Ages, the Tudors and the Stuarts.
 The course starts with the lead up to 1066 with the students studying evidence to explain who had the best claim to the English throne and why William won the Battle of Hastings.
-Other topics are the Black Death, the Peasants Revolt and the Murder of Becket.
+Other topics are the Black Death, the Peasants’ Revolt and the Murder of Becket.
 They also study the power of the church which links to Henry VIII and the break with Rome.
 We also study the problems facing Elizabeth I and how she overcame them and finally the causes and events of the English Civil War.

 Year 8 study starts with the formation of the British Empire and its impact on Britain, its colonies and the Slave Trade and the associated horrors.
 The students also study the Industrial Revolution and the effect it had on Britain and its people.
 Students study the Titanic and have to make a judgement on who was to blame for its tragic loss.
 Finally we study the Native Americans with the main focus being on the Plains Indians.

 Year 9 looks at the Suffragettes and students evaluate evidence to determine what happened at the Derby in June 1913.
-The First World War and the horrors of trench warfare are explored through a trip to the Somme where students are able to visit the battle fields and war graves.
-The key events of the Second World War are also studied.
+The First World War and the horrors of trench warfare are explored as well as key events of the Second World War.
 We also study Terrorism, the reasons for it and the impact it has on the modern world.

 The AQA GCSE History course is studied including the following areas: